 November 3, 2010

 As you have probably heard, Congressman James L. Oberstar (D-MN) lost his House seat in a close electoral race.
 Rep. Oberstar authored the original Safe Routes to school legislation that created the national program in all 50 states and, as Chair of the House Transportation and Infrastructure Committee, had proposed strengthening Safe Routes to School in the next transportation bill.
-The National Partnership sent a letter of thanks to Congressman Oberstar.
+The Safe Routes Partnership sent a letter of thanks to Congressman Oberstar.
 We encourage Safe Routes to School supporters across the country to take a few moments to send an e-mail or letter to Congressman Oberstar at email@example.com to thank him for his legacy of creating the Safe Routes to School program.

 Transportation on hold till later this fall